lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 - *I like to remember "sigma" (σ) as the symbol for standard deviation by imagining the little "o" circle spinning around and around forever.
 But suddenly, the little line up top... deviates!*
 - *The sample size, little "n," you might associate with the word "number," as in the "number of units in the sample."*

-Magnificent.
+...Magnificent.
 Now we simply translate this information into code that R can understand so it can perform the calculation.

 ```R
 xbar <- 69.1